Municipal government of Montreal

 The municipal government of Montreal is composed of a borough council, a city council and an agglomeration council.
 Councillors are members of municipal political parties and are elected by the citizens.
 The executive committee is appointed by the mayor.

 Montreal City Council

 The Montreal City Council is the governing body of Montreal.
 It is the main organisational body of the City of Montreal.
 It establishes the political lines of the city's government and approves regulations of municipal application.
 The main decisions in areas like public security, intergovernmental relations, urban regeneration, environment and urban planning should be approved by the council.
 The 64 councillors are elected by direct universal suffrage in a majority system and have a mandate of four years.

 Mayor of Montreal

-The head of the city government is the mayor of Montreal, who is first among equals in the Montreal City Council.
+The head of the city government is the mayor of Montreal, Soraya Martinez Ferrada who is first among equals in the Montreal City Council.
 The mayor has municipal executive power.
 Supervises, manages and controls all of the City administration.
 The Mayor is elected by direct universal suffrage in a majority system.
 The Mayor's four-year mandate coincides with that of the Montreal City Council.